FungXF/capstone_travel_recommender/README.md

 ## Import Data and Merging all the csv files
 - `attractions`, `reviews`, `categories` + Data Cleaning
-- Activites that were not within country 'Canada' and 'United States' were dropped since the focus is on Canada or trips that will visit Canada
+- Activites that were not within country `Canada` and `United States` were dropped since the focus is on Canada or trips that will visit Canada
 - Only trips that would involve going to or from Canada will be kept.
 - 'att_w_review' dataframe was exported to excel for re-labelling of all attraction/activities's categories.